smlavine/err/README.md

 into the `docs/` directory.

 Documentation is compiled to HTML and manpage formats.
-The HTML documentation will be made available in an online form soon™.

 The source code comments can also be read directly.